chromium/chromium/docs/chrome_browser_design_principles.md

       `BASE_FEATURE(kFooFeature,...)`
     * Global functions that access non-global state are disallowed. e.g. static methods on `BrowserList`.
+* No distinction between `//chrome/browser/BUILD.gn` and
+  `//chrome/browser/ui/BUILD.gn`
+    * There is plenty of UI code outside of the `ui` subdirectory, and plenty of non-UI code inside of the `ui` subdirectory.
+Currently the two BUILD files allow circular includes.
+We will continue to treat these directories and BUILD files as interchangeable.

 ## UI
 * Features should use WebUI and Views toolkit, which are x-platform.